helado12/anim/readme.md

-# A cool birthday animation page to wish someone happy birthday or send as a gift 🎁
+# A birthday animation site to wish someone happy birthday or send as a gift 🎁

 It's cool & sweet.
 It is reponsive and optimized for mobile devices.

 URL: https://hhe233.github.io/birthday-touchscreen/

 Technology used:
+ * HTML5, H5 canvas
+ * CSS3, CSS animation
+ * jQuery
+ * Bootstrap 4

 &nbsp;

-#### Demo & Explanation
+## Demo
-It shows each section of this website.
-I put this website together from various sources.
-A difficulty is how each section is connected smoothly and with proper timing which will be explained in detail.
+I put this page together from various sources.
+Will explain in detail how each section are connected.

+### Section 1
 <img src="images/screenshot1.jpg" width="375" height="667">

-The first section is a happy birthday greeting made of shards.
-The resolution and animation is optimized for viewing on handphone.
-The shards is activated when touched.
-A 'count' variable will be incremented by 1 when the postion of each shard is updated.
-This 'count' varible is used to control the timing of this animation.
+* The first section is a happy birthday greeting made of particles.
+* Resolution is optimized for viewing on handphone.
+* The particle is activated when touched.
+* *A variable `count` is incremented by `1` when the postion of each particle is updated.
+It is used to control the timing of this section.*

 <img src="images/screenshot2.gif" width="375" height="667">

-The position of each shard is updated in each frame.
-In each loop, a value 'vy' will be added to a shard's y-position and 'vy' will also be added with a constant value.
+* Position of each particle is updated in each frame.
+* In each loop, a variable `vy` will be added to a shard's y-position and `vy` will also be added with a constant value.
 This makes the shards fall down the screen faster and faster.
-However, when it reaches the bottom of the screen, 'vy' is reset to an opposite sign and several times larger but still will be added with the constant value each frame, meaning the shard will probably first bounce up and out of the screen and  when it again fall down to the screen, it will have a large 'vy'.
+* However, when it reaches the bottom of the screen, `vy` is reset to an opposite sign and several times larger but still  be added with the constant value each frame, meaning the shard will first bounce up and out of the screen and when it again fall down to the screen, it will have a large `vy`.
 It will thus fall down quickly as shown below.